michael-carter-projects/Art-Translated/README.md

 # Art-Translated Movement Classification
-[Python] This repo contains various code I have written as I attempt to use Google AutoML Vision to train a model that predicts the art movement associated with a given piece of art and display information about said movement.
-The model can currently be used locally in a cross-platform app I made with React-Native (see **5**), but it may soon be incorporated into a larger app called "Art Translated" that is being developed by another team (also led by my boss).
+[Python] This repo contains various code I have written as I use Google AutoML Vision (see **2** and **3**) and React Native (see **5**) to make a cross-platform mobile app that can predict the art movement associated with a given image (from camera or gallery) and display information about said movement.
+The app may soon be incorporated into a larger app called "Art Translated" that is being developed by another team (also led by my boss).

 **Repository Directory:**